Spatio-temporal Models on Compact Metric Graphs

 :

-st_data_bru_repl <- graph_data_rspde(st_bru_graph,
+st_data_bru_repl <- graph_data_rspde(st_graph_repl,

 repl = ".all",

-repl_col = "repl")
+repl_col = "repl",

-Next, we create inlabru
+Next, we create the inlabru

-component by also passing the
+component by also passing

-replicate argument with the repl
+the replicate argument with the repl

 element of the object